jackmiller1986/TurtlePulseCore/Initial_Startup.md

 ## Make note of any toolhead sensor pins
 If you are using [FilamATrix](https://github.com/thunderkeys/FilamATrix), and are using toolhead endstop sensors, make a note of what MCU pins those sensors are connected for the pre-extruder gear sensor (aka ``pin_tool_start``) and post-extruder gear sensor (``pin_tool_end``).
 Use these in the next step to properly install and configure AFC.

-If you do not have a native toolhead filament sensor, you can use either an inline filament sensor such as [Filatector](https://github.com/ArmoredTurtle/Filatector), or you can use a [Turtleneck buffer](https://github.com/ArmoredTurtle/Turtleneck) as a virtual toolhead endstop, please see [this guide](https://github.com/ArmoredTurtle/AFC-Klipper-Add-On/blob/main/docs/Buffer_Ram_Sensor.md) for more details.
+If you do not have a native toolhead filament sensor, you can use either an inline filament sensor such as [Filatector](https://github.com/ArmoredTurtle/Filatector), or you can use the [TurtleNeck buffer](https://github.com/ArmoredTurtle/TurtleNeck) as a virtual toolhead endstop, please see [this guide](https://github.com/ArmoredTurtle/AFC-Klipper-Add-On/blob/main/docs/Buffer_Ram_Sensor.md) for more details.

 ## Install the AFC Klipper Add-On
 BoxTurtle works best with the [AFC Klipper Add-On](https://github.com/ArmoredTurtle/AFC-Klipper-Add-On).
 Follow the instructions on that Github for installation and configuration.